-There are many reasons why the legal industry is lacking behind the overall automation trend:
+There are many reasons why the legal industry is lagging behind other industries when it comes to embracing automation:

-- Current business models which focus on “billable hours” and “fully engaged” teams.
-In these business models, there is, there is often little interest in becoming more efficient due to automation.
+- Current business models focus on “billable hours” and “fully engaged” teams.
+In these business models, there is often little interest in becoming more efficient through automation.

-- There are not many “automation tools” in the market which could cater to the specific needs of law firms and/or legal departments.
+- There are not many “automation tools” in the market that cater to the specific needs of law firms and/or legal departments.

-- Often is not easy to spot the areas, workflows, and processes that are suitable for automation – and automation in the legal domain can be tricky to achieve.
+- Often it is not easy to spot the areas, workflows, and processes that are suitable for automation.

 - Job Satisfaction

-Legal Automation software — in all their many shapes and forms — enables to build, model and execute decision and process logic.
+Legal automation software — in its myriad forms — enables professionals in the legal field to build, model, and execute, decision- and process-based logic.
 From a technical perspective, legal automation software generates an output (documents, emails, data sets, etc.) from an input layer.

 Legal automation is possible in all legal areas.
-Some areas of law are more prone to automation than others.
-Areas of law with a high vicinity to automation
+However, some areas of law are more suited to automation than others; these areas of law often include the following characteristics:

 - Clearly defined (legal) rules and processes

-- Complexity of the underlying logic is not too complex
+- The complexity of the underlying logic is not too complex

-- question and problems which routinely and often recur
+- Question and problems that routinely and often recur

 - Low level of fact-finding